replikativ/kabel/README.md

 - remote debugging,
   sending [superv.async](https://github.com/replikativ/superv.async) exceptions
   back to the server
-- other usefull `ring` middlewares which should be ported?  - ...
+- other usefull `ring` middlewares which should can be wrapped?

 ## Connectivity